seanclark/Data_analysis_Uber/README.md

 # data_analysis_uber
-This is a case study of Uber pickup times for educational purposes
+This is a case study of Uber pickup times for educational purposes.
+All work is done with Python showcasing several methods of analysis and data cleaning.